Skip to main content

 • Webhooks are HTTP requests that deliver event notifications

-• Hook0 transforms events into webhook deliveries reliably
+• Hook0 turns events into reliable webhook deliveries

-Subscriptions define which events should trigger webhooks to which endpoints, with what payload format and delivery guarantees.
+Subscriptions define which events go to which endpoints, with what delivery guarantees.

-For practical implementation details, see Tutorials and How-to Guides.
-For technical specifications, see Reference.
+For implementation details, see Tutorials and How-to Guides.
+For specifications, see Reference.